Olympic steeplechase champion Jebet banned for doping - WHIZ News

 She also suggested that her former physiotherapist had misled her about the substance, though the panel found her allegations against him “somewhat bizarre” and “pregnant with unresolved questions.”

+Jebet’s ban is dated from Feb.
+2018.
+It doesn’t affect her gold medal from the 2016 Olympics because she won that before testing positive.

-Jebet can appeal the decision to the Court of Arbritation for Sport.
+Jebet can appeal the decision to the Court of Arbitration for Sport.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sport